 Written assignments will be discussed in class and will be due on specific dates.
 Please remember that they are due at the beginning of the class on the due date.
 Late papers will not be accepted.
 If you are not going to be in class on the day that written work is due, another student may hand in your work for you.
+Please discuss that with me prior to the due date.
 It may also be slipped under my office door prior to class time on the date it is due.
 Again, late papers will not be accepted under any circumstances.
 If you arrive late on the day a paper is due, the paper will be considered late and will not be accepted.